 Why are Sitemaps Important?

-For several pages on your site, This used by many Search engines like Google, Yahoo, and Bing.
+For several pages on your site, this is used by many Search engines like Google, Yahoo, and Bing.
+Sitemaps can help engines find pages.
+There are also some exceptional cases in which it will come in handy.

 For example, Google mostly finds webpages through links.
-And if your site is newly created and only has some handful of external backlinks, it is best to help Google find pages on your website.
+And if your site is newly created and only has a handful of external backlinks, it is best to help Google find pages on your website.

-Or maybe if you manage an E-commerce website with some millions of pages.
+Or maybe if you manage an E-commerce website with millions of pages.
 Except your internal link is perfect and has a ton of external links, Google will have a hard time finding all of the pages.
 That is where the sitemaps come in.

-What if you are using WordPress?
+What If You are Using WordPress?

 Then you can get it made with the Yoast SEO plugin.